 - and if you want to say more, add another unit as a tailpiece: "In the turbulent autumn of 1875, the government passed laws that slowly began to defeat inflation, although it was not until 1877 that prices in the shops stabilised."

-Tell the story in the order in which it happened, unless you've got good reasons not to, because that's how humans experience things - forwards in time - so that's how they tell stories too.
+Tell the story in the order in which it happened, unless you've got good reasons not to, because that's how humans experience things - forwards in time - so that's how we tell stories too.
 Making the main point first is usually a good idea, not least because it means the main somebody-did-something comes early on.
 But if that main point is the last thing to happen in the story things easily get confused and confusing:

-- "Shop prices did not stabilise until 1877, after inflation had begun to be defeated by laws that had been passed by the government in the autumn of 1875", tells the story backwards.
+- Telling the story backwards: "Shop prices did not stabilise until 1877, after inflation had begun to be defeated by laws that had been passed by the government in the autumn of 1875".

 - If the main point is the shop prices, so you want to do it that way round, use words and punctuation which make the relationships very clear: "Shop prices did not stabilise until 1877, some time after the turbulent autumn of 1875 when the government had first passed laws to control prices."

-Notice how after the first section which is the "headline" of the sentence, the rest of the sentence goes straight back to the beginning and then tells the story forwards from that point on.
+In that last one, notice how, after the first section which is the "headline" of the sentence, the rest of the sentence goes straight back to the beginning and then tells the story forwards from that point on.
 (More on the uses and dangers of this kind of "front-loading" of sentences here.)
 And notice the proper use of the past perfect - "when the government had ... passed laws" - so we're safely reading this as having happened before the main "now" of the sentence, which is about shop prices in 1877.